Case Study: 75 homes (change-of-use), West Oxfordshire District Council

 • Although ward members were sympathetic to the change-of-use, the District Council’s officers refused the change-of-use application in March 2022 using delegated powers.

-• Our client appealed the delegated refusal, and the inspector allowed the appeal in May 2023.
+• Our client appealed the delegated refusal, and the inspector allowed the appeal.
 The inspector noted that the proposal ‘would support economic growth through direct and indirect jobs and investment’, agreed that there were no grounds for the District Council’s initial claim that the site was ‘de facto employment land’, and highlighted that the council could only demonstrate a 3.5 year housing supply.

 Case Studies